Organ donation: Europe

 Scotland conforms to the Human Tissue Authority Code of Practice, which grants authority to donate organs, instead of consent of the individual.
 This helps to avoid conflict of implications and contains several requirements.
-In order to participate in organ donation, one must be listed on the Organ Donor Registry (ODR).
+To participate in organ donation, one must be listed on the Organ Donor Registry (ODR).
 If the subject is incapable of providing consent, and is not on the ODR, then an acting representative, such as a legal guardian or family member can give legal consent for organ donation of the subject, along with a presiding witness, according to the Human Tissue Authority Code of Practice.
 Consent or refusal from a spouse, family member, or relative is necessary for a subject is incapable.

 Austria participates in the "opt-out" consent process, and have laws that make organ donation the default option at the time of death.
 In this case, citizens must explicitly "opt out" of organ donation.
 Yet in countries such as U.S.A. and Germany, people must explicitly "opt in" if they want to donate their organs when they die.
 In Germany and Switzerland there are Organ Donor Cards available.

 In May 2017, Ireland began the process of introducing an "opt-out" system for organ donation.
 Minister for Health, Simon Harris, outlined his expectations to have the Human Tissue Bill passed by the end of 2017.
 This bill would put in place the system of "presumed consent".

 The Mental Capacity Act is another legal policy in place for organ donation in the UK.
 The act is used by medical professionals to declare a patient's mental capacity.
 The act claims that medical professionals are to "act in a patient's best interest", when the patient is unable to do so.